dsaved/bafle/README.md

 # Bootstrap Build Workflow

-Automated GitHub Actions workflow for building and deploying Termux bootstrap packages for mobile code editor applications.
+Automated GitHub Actions workflow for building and deploying bootstrap packages for mobile code editor applications with PRoot compatibility.

 ## Overview

-This project provides a complete CI/CD pipeline that downloads pre-built Termux bootstrap packages, repackages them for Android architectures, validates their integrity, and publishes them as GitHub releases with automatic manifest updates.
+This project provides a complete CI/CD pipeline orchestrated by GitHub Actions that builds, tests, and publishes bootstrap packages.
+The workflow coordinates all build components from source download through compilation, testing, packaging, and release publishing.

+**Key Architecture**: GitHub Actions serves as the central build orchestrator, coordinating all scripts and managing parallel builds across multiple modes and architectures.
+See [Workflow Architecture](docs/WORKFLOW_ARCHITECTURE.md) for details.

 ## Features